How to Properly Manage Reputation and Reviews for Local Businesses

 This is different than asking how the consultant will respond to comments because it deals with the order of events – and those could be important.

 Will the consultant respond, and then send you both the initial concern as well as the reply?
-Or will the consultant send you the comment and a pending reply first, and wait for approval?
-Either is fine, as long as you’re comfortable with it.

 Do you simply monitor existing reviews and comments; or will you help us build new, positive ones as well?